polterguy/phosphorusfive/core/p5.exp/README.md

   src:New value
 ```

-The above Hyperlisp would extract all children of the *[_data]* node, and set their values to "New value".
+The above Hyperlisp will extract all children of the *[_data]* node, and set their values to "New value".
 Resulting
 in the following p5.lambda structure as its result.
-Now we can dissect the entire expression above, armed with knowledge of all iterators
-being used.

-* First the *[set]* retreieves the "identity expression", which is the set node itself
-* Then it extracts the "root node" of our entire lambda object with our `/..` iterator.
-This will return only one node, being the "invisible outer root node" of our lambda object
-* Then it extracts all children of this "root node".
-This will result in the *[_data]* node and the *[set]* node being our current result-set
-* Then it removes all nodes not having the name of *[_data]* due to our `/_data` iterator
-* Then it extracts all children nodes of the *[_data]* node

-Since the *[set]* Active Event can handle multiple destinations, it will set the values of all children nodes of our *[_data]* node to be "New value",
-which was the constant source provided as an argument to *[set]*.

 ```
 _data